theCodedMike/exercism-rust/pangram/README.md

 You work for a company that sells fonts through their website.
 They'd like to show a different sentence each time someone views a font on their website.
-To give a comprehensive sense of the font, the random sentences should use **all** the letters in the English alphabet.
+To give a comprehensive sense of the font, the random sentences should use **all** the letters in the English ALPHABET.

 They're running a competition to get suggestions for sentences that they can use.
 You're in charge of checking the submissions to see if they are valid.